dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

      Thereafter, the next transmission by p will carry the negative view number as indication of expiration of r.

 7. <b>Advancing to next view.</b>
-  A party enters view r+1 if the DAG satisfies one of the following two conditions:
+  A party enters view-(r+1) if the DAG satisfies one of the following two conditions:
      (i) A commit of proposal(r) happens.
      (ii) View-(-r) messages indicating view-r expiration from 2F+1 parties exist.
 </pre>